iotexproject/iotex-bootstrap/README.md

         -plugin=gateway
 ```

-Now your node should be started successfully.

-Note that the command above will also make your node be a gateway, which could process API requests from users.
-If you
-don't want to enable this plugin, you could remove two lines from the command above: `-p 14014:14014 \` and
-`-plugin=gateway`.

-6. Make sure TCP ports 4689, 14014, 8080 are open on your firewall and load balancer (if any).
+6. Make sure TCP ports 4689, 8080 (also 14014 if used) are open on your firewall and load balancer (if any).

 ## <a name="testnet"/>Join TestNet